Relintai/pandemonium_engine/README.md

 Github actions are now disabled for this repository.

-Nighlies will likely be available soon, I'll also setup action on my soon to be forgejo gitea mirror.
+Nighlies will likely be available soon, I'll also setup actions on my soon to be forgejo gitea mirror.

-Fortunately I was able to put together a build server using 2 stickas of old ddr4 ram and a new cpu and motherboard.
+Fortunately last month I was able to put together a build server using 2 sticks of old ddr4 ram and a new cpu and motherboard.
 Talk about timing.

 ### Compiling from source